SiliconLabs/bluetooth_applications/bluetooth_door_lock/README.md

 The application is based on the Bluetooth - SoC Empty example.
 Since the example already has the Bluetooth GATT server, advertising, and connection mechanisms, only minor changes are required.

 The GATT changes were adding a new custom service using UUID `02AE647B-83B7-45AA-AA59-D3DDFEE325E9` that has a characteristic UUID `8AF6DEB2-B277-49F9-A4F2-14210C6766CF`.
 The **new_password** characteristic only has a written property with permission level **encrypted** and **bonded**, which means that the characteristic can be written only on encrypted and bonded connections.
 This protects against password alteration by a third party.
-The **new_password** characteristic has a **user data** type and 6 bytes length.
+The **new_password** characteristic has a **user data** type and 6-bytes length.

-The GATT should contain the following service and characteristics:
+The GATT should contain the following services and characteristics:

 | Name      | UUID                                 |
 | --------- | ------------------------------------ |